The Welfare Gap of Strategic Storage: Universal Bounds and Price Non-Linearity: Non-Linear Price Functions

-In Theorem \ref{thm:PoA-mono-ub}, restricting convex functions to monomials yields a constant upper bound.
-One might naturally attempt to relax this restriction to seek a similar bound.
-In the example presented in this section, however, we provide a counterexample demonstrating that this is not possible for general convex functions.
-We further strengthen this counterexample to show that even if we relax the restriction to general convex polynomials, a constant upper bound on the PoA remains unattainable.
-The motivation for this construction stems from Bernstein polynomials in approximation theory \cite{bernstein1912demonstration}.
-Their favorable properties for approximating convex functions, i.e., uniform convergence and approaching the limit from above monotonically \cite{aldaz2009shape}, serve as the foundation for bounding the PoA.
+Restricting convex functions to monomials yields a constant upper bound (Theorem~\ref{thm:PoA-mono-ub}), but we now show that relaxing to general convex polynomials does not suffice.
+The motivation for this construction stems from Bernstein polynomials in approximation theory~\cite{bernstein1912demonstration}.
+Their favorable properties for approximating convex functions, specifically uniform convergence and approaching the limit from above monotonically~\cite{aldaz2009shape}, allow us to approximate the counterexample above by convex polynomials while preserving the unboundedness of the PoA.

 \begin{cor} There exists at least one instance $I$, where the demand is

 the price function is convex polynomial, and there are no extra structural constraints, such that $PoA(I)$ is unbounded. \end{cor}